By Dr. Patricia Carrington

 On the subject of using EFT “for everything” (Gary Craig’s oft-repeated advice), I would like to report an unusual effect of this technique, which was shared with me by Hank Krol, a counselor at Stairways Behavioral Health, an outpatient mental health clinic in Erie, Pennsylvania that deals with severely disturbed patients.

-Hank has developed a most interesting method of dealing with major depression using EFT.
+Hank has developed a most interesting method of dealing with major depression using the Emotional Freedom Technique.
 It involves

 Gary Craig’s Introduction: